THEOplayer/iOS-Connector/Code/Uplynk/README.md

 ### [Swift Package Manager](https://swift.org/package-manager/)

-1. In Xcode, install the THEOPlayer iOS-Connector package by navigating to **File > Add Packages**
+1. In Xcode, install the THEOplayer iOS-Connector package by navigating to **File > Add Packages**
 2. In the prompt that appears, select the iOS-Connector GitHub repository: `https://github.com/THEOplayer/iOS-Connector`
 3. Select the version you want to use.
 > the Uplynk connector is available for versions >= 8.11 only.